-Undoubtedly, her high school years had many challenges and moments of hostility, but Susan persevered and graduated with honors in 1871— the first black graduate of Muscatine High School, then at West Third and Iowa—just a block from her home.
+Undoubtedly, her high school years had many challenges, but Susan persevered and graduated with honors in 1871—Iowa’s first Black high school graduate.
+Muscatine High School was then at West Third and Iowa—just a block from her home.
 The fact that she was chosen to be one of the graduation speakers attests to her high moral character and leadership.

 Susan married the Rev. Richard Holley (1848-1914) on December 6, 1877.
 A year later her childhood home was destroyed by fire probably from arson.
 As an AME minister’s wife, she was active in her church and community.
 The Iowa State Bystander, Iowa’s Black newspaper, reported her involvement with the “colored” Order of the Eastern Star, Heroines of Jericho, JSY Club, and One More Effort Club.
 She was also a leader in the Iowa Federation of Afro-American Women and statewide chairperson of the Mothers’ Child Study Committee which encouraged Afro-American women to train and educate their youngsters in deportment, civic-responsibility, and the arts.

 Mrs. Holley lived most of her married life in Cedar Rapids (1890-1914) where she was known as a popular dressmaker with her own shop.
 Reverend and Mrs. Holley also lived in Champaign, Illinois, Davenport, and Waterloo.
 They did not have any children who lived more than a month.